historic-trails/website/sites/walnut-creek-crossing.md

 source-url="https://www.kansasmemory.org/item/229053"
 %}

-Allison and Boothe ran such a sucessessful post that they and the Walnut Creek Crossing became quite famous amoungst travelers.
-The post specialized in wolf killing and fur trading, as well as selling essentials to wagon travelers.
+Allison and Boothe became quite famous amoungst travelers for running such  sucessful post; Walnut Creek specialized in wolf killing and fur trading, and became a hub of activity as a post office and army fort were added.

 >“Mr. Wm.
 Allison and Booth, known as famed prairie men, have determined to make a settlement at Walnut Creek on the Santa Fe road.” [^2].